ankitsejwal/Lyndor/README.md

     # Apart from many other processes, install.py creates a Lynda folder inside your
     # Videos or Movies folder, all the courses will be downloaded to Lynda folder
-    # to change path later, paste your desired path into settings.json
+    # this path can be changed later (You can also add you external HDD's path)
 ```

 Note: **Windows** users can simply double click **install.bat** file to run install.py file alternatively.